 When Employees are laid off due to lack of work, Core List standing shall be maintained for a period of two (2) years.
-Any Employee with Core List standing, when recalled for work, shall have the right to compare the length of work involved with his/her present employment to decide on a by-pass.
-After by-passing the work call once, the Employee shall lose his/her Core List standing if he/she does not come in on the next call, and, if and when rehired, he/she shall be treated as a new Employee.
+Any Employee with Core List standing, when recalled for work, shall have the right to compare the length of work involved with their present employment to decide on a by-pass.
+After by-passing the work call once, the Employee shall lose their Core List standing if they do not come in on the next call, and, if and when rehired, they shall be treated as a new Employee.
 Sickness confirmed by a doctor, will not be counted as a by-pass and shall extend the Core List right for such time as it may take to recover health.
 Loss of Core List standing will be subject to review of the circumstances by the parties to this Agreement, with the power to reestablish the Employee's Core List rights after consideration.

-Core List standing of Employees shall also be lost in the following circumstances and any Employee who has thus lost his/her standing and who is subsequently rehired, shall be rehired as a new Employee:
+Core List standing of Employees shall also be lost in the following circumstances and any Employee who has thus lost their standing and who is subsequently rehired, shall be rehired as a new Employee:

-- a) Any Employee who is discharged for just cause and who is not reinstated under the grievance procedure. - b) Any Employee who guits on his/her own accord. - c) Any Employee who is out of the service of the Board for any reason for an unbroken period of more than two (2) years, except as otherwise provided in this section.
+- a) Any Employee who is discharged for just cause and who is not reinstated under the grievance procedure. - b) Any Employee who quits on their own accord. - c) Any Employee who is out of the service of the Board for any reason for an unbroken period of more than two (2) years, except as otherwise provided in this section.